UK Edition. Click here for US version.

 while taking Tamoxifen in the past.

-If you experience any of these symptoms when
+If you experience any of these symptoms when to your doctor first even if you feel better.

 taking Tamoxifen you should speak to your